plone/documentation/docs/backend/behaviors.md

 ## Custom behaviors

-From the last section we can take away, that there are two main types of behaviors:
+From the last section you can take away, that there are two main types of behaviors:

 - Schema-only behaviors: These behaviors have only a schema with fields.